Humidity Indicator Cards: Small Tools with Big Impact in Moisture Control

 1. During Storage of Moisture-Sensitive Devices (MSDs)

 Keep HICs inside moisture barrier bags (MBBs) containing semiconductors, PCBs, and other electronics to ensure internal conditions remain dry.
-Pair them with desiccant packs and proper heat sealing.
+Required by IPC/JEDEC J-STD-033 for MSL 2+ components.
+Pair with desiccant packs and proper heat sealing.

 2. In Transit

-Shipments often pass through humid environments.
-HICs allow recipients to confirm whether contents were exposed to unsafe humidity levels during transit.
+Shipments often pass through humid environments — warehouses, cargo holds, and loading docks can expose packages to high humidity.
+HICs allow recipients to confirm whether contents were exposed to unsafe humidity levels during transit before opening the package and using the components.

 3. In Dry Cabinets or Dry Rooms